-If the manufacturer has not specified a maximum number of cleaning cycles, then these standards specify as a default, five wash cycles.
-In such cases, however, the manufacturer must refer to this number of laundry cycles on the care label and information for use leaflet, which should be supplied with each garment.
+If the manufacturer has not specified a maximum number of cleaning cycles, then these standards specify as a default, 5 wash cycles.
+However, in such cases, the manufacturer must refer to this number of laundry cycles on the care label and information for use leaflet which should be supplied with each garment.
 In the case of CE marked garments for the European market it is mandatory that this information for use leaflet accompanies each garment when sold.
-Should it be the case that the manufacturer decides the garment should not be laundered, the care label must display negative symbols only (i.e. symbols with crosses through them), for example, do not launder/do not dry clean.
+Should the manufacturer decide that the garment should not be laundered, the care label must display negative symbols only (i.e. symbols with crosses through them) for example do not launder/do not dry clean.

 EN ISO 11612:2015

-Heat transmission on contact with flame (also called the convective heat test) is assigned the code letter B
+• Heat transmission on contact with flame (also called the convective heat test) which is assigned the code letter B

-Heat transmission to radiant heat source is assigned code letter C
+• Heat transmission to radiant heat source which is assigned code letter C

-Heat transmission to contact with molten aluminium is assigned code letter D
+• Heat transmission to contact with molten aluminium which is assigned code letter D

-Heat transmission to contact with molten iron is assigned code letter E
+• Heat transmission to contact with molten iron which is assigned code letter E

-Heat transmission to contact with a hot object is assigned code letter F
+• Heat transmission to contact with a hot object which is assigned code letter F

-An optional, whole garment test procedure is also included for prediction of burns, using a thermal manikin.
+An optional, whole garment, test procedure is also included for prediction of burns, using a thermal manikin such as the SATRA Instrumented Manikin (SID).
 The manikin testing should be carried out according to EN ISO 13506 at a heat flux over the manikin surface of 84 kW/sqm.
-When required, garments intended to protect against the thermal hazards of an electric arc should be assessed according to IEC 61482-2, which includes specific design requirements plus performance requirements and test procedures for the assessment of fabrics and garments against an electric arc.
+When required, garments intended to protect against the thermal hazards of an electric arc should be assessed according to IEC 61482-2 which includes specific design requirements plus performance requirements and test procedures for the assessment of fabrics and garments against an electric arc.

 Physical tests common to the standards EN ISO 11611 and 11612 include dimensional stability to washing, tensile strength, tear strength, seam strength and burst strength of knitted fabrics.

-Any claim for molten metal splash or higher levels of heat transmission will mean that the garment falls under Category III of the European PPE Regulation and therefore requires monitoring of manufactured production by a European Notified Body.
-This can be via annual check testing or auditing of the factory production control system.
+Any claim for molten metal splash or higher levels of heat transmission, will mean that the garment falls under Category III of the European PPE Regulation and therefore requires monitoring of manufactured production by a European Notified body (see box 1) this can be via annual check testing or auditing of the factory production control system.

-Garments certified to EN ISO 11612:2015 shall bear labels that include the “Heat and Flame” pictogram with the performance levels beneath, (x) denotes the performance obtained:
+Garments certified to EN ISO 11612:2015 shall bare labels which include the “Heat and Flame” pictogram with the performance levels beneath; (x) denotes the performance obtained:

 EN ISO 11611:2015

-Radiant heat from an electric arc used in welding
+• Radiant heat from an electric arc used in welding etc.

-Clothing will also minimise the possibility of electrical shock by short term, accidental contact with live conductors at voltages up to approximately 100V dc.
+Clothing will also minimize the possibility of electrical shock by short term, accidental contact with live conductors at voltages up to approximately 100V dc.

-Heat transfer where radiant heat protection again has two classes
+c.
+Heat transfer where radiant heat protection again has 2 classes

-For leather garments, a fat content of less than 15%
+e.
+For leather garments, a fat content of <15%

-Garments certified to EN ISO 11611:2015 shall bear labels that include the “welding hazard” pictogram and the appropriate class.
+Garments certified to EN ISO 11611:2015 shall bear labels which include the “welding hazard” pictogram and the appropriate class

 EN ISO 14116:2015